adr/e-adr/docs/adr/0002-use-source-retention.md

 ## Decision Outcome

-- *Chosen Alternative: RetentionPolicy.RUNTIME*
+- *Chosen Alternative: RetentionPolicy.SOURCE*
-- This allows the annotation to be processed both at compilation and runtime.
+- We do not need the annotations during runtime.
+The byte code should be unchanged.

 Further reading